Czersk – castle of Mazovian Dukes

 Current state

-The castle has been preserved in an advanced state of ruin.
-The full elements are: a four-sided gate tower with a height of 22 meters, two cylindrical towers added to the external face of the walls, and a large part of the perimeter walls.
-The remains of the courtyard buildings are poorly visible.
+The castle has survived to this day in a state of ruin.
+The best preserved elements are: a four-sided gate tower, two cylindrical towers and a large part of the perimeter walls.
+The highest height of the latter (with a partially reconstructed crown) is visible on the eastern and northern sections, while the long fragment between the cylindrical towers is preserved only at the level of the stone plinth.
+The remains of the courtyard buildings are even less visible.
 The monument is open to visitors during the hours described on the official website of the castle here.

 bibliography: